Axway/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations/viewing_organization_activities.md

 date: 2021-08-12
 ---

-The **Activity** view allows you to filter and see more details about each of the events for your organization.
+Select **Activity** from the Organization left navigation menu.
+The *Activity* view allows you to filter and see more details about each of the events for your organization.

+To filter and view organization event activity:

 1. Sign in to the [Platform](https://platform.axway.com/).
 2. Click on the **User & Org** menu and select **Organization**.